Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: Abstract

 \section{Abstract}

-For any $i \geq 1$, we construct smooth projective families of algebraic varieties in characteristic $p$ of relative dimension $i+1$ such that the dimension of the $i$-th de Rham cohomology groups of the fibers can be made to jump by an arbitrarily large amount.
-To do this, we first construct an example using the classifying stack of an appropriately constructed finite flat group scheme which deforms $\Z/p^2\Z$ to $\alpha_p \oplus \alpha_p$.
+We construct smooth projective families of algebraic varieties in characteristic $p$ such that the dimensions of the de Rham and Hodge cohomology groups of the fibers can be made to jump by an arbitrarily large amount.
+To do this, we first construct an example using the classifying stack of a finite flat group scheme which degenerates $\Z/p^2\Z$ to $\alpha_p \oplus \alpha_p$.
+Along the way, we give a self-contained exposition of the construction of Godeaux--Serre varieties.